Ja Morant: Sophomore year

-Ja Morant began to register on the radar of some scouts the summer of his sophomore season in 2018.
-He was one of 20 players invited to Chris Paul's Elite Guard Camp, which Morant called, "an honor."
+Morant began to register on the radar of some scouts the summer of his sophomore season in 2018.
+He was one of 20 players invited to Chris Paul's Elite Guard Camp, which Morant called, "an honor".
 When his sophomore season began, Morant assumed a leading role for Murray State with the departures of key players Jonathan Stark and Terrell Miller.
 In his season debut, he recorded 26 points and 11 assists in a 74–53 win against Wright State.
 On November 24, 2018, Morant posted 29 points, a season-high 13 rebounds, and 12 assists in a 77–66 win over Missouri State, becoming the first Murray State player to ever record multiple triple-doubles.
 In his next game, he scored a season-high 38 points in a 78–72 loss to Alabama, the 12th-most single-game points by a player in school history.
 By around December 2018, Morant was almost unanimously projected as a top-five selection in the 2019 NBA draft, and in late January 2019, at least one outlet forecasted him as the first overall selection.
-At that time, then-Yahoo Sports journalist Pat Forde wrote, "He seems almost certain to be the first top-ten pick from a mid-major school in five years (Elfrid Payton, Louisiana-Lafayette), and could be the first true mid-major pick in the top five since Michael Olowokandi of Pacific went No. 1 in 1998."
+At that time, then-Yahoo!
+Sports journalist Pat Forde wrote, "He seems almost certain to be the first top-ten pick from a mid-major school in five years (Elfrid Payton, Louisiana–Lafayette), and could be the first true mid-major pick in the top five since Michael Olowokandi of Pacific went No. 1 in 1998."

 On January 10, 2019, Morant was named to the midseason top 25 watch list for the John R. Wooden Award.
 On the same day, he broke the school record for most assists in a single game, with 18, while scoring 26 points against UT Martin.
-He established a new scoring career-high nine days later on January 19, when he recorded 40 points, 11 assists, and 5 steals, shooting 21-of-21 from the free throw line, in a victory over SIU Edwardsville.
+He established a new scoring career high nine days later on January 19, when he recorded 40 points, 11 assists, and 5 steals, shooting 21-of-21 from the free throw line, in a victory over SIU Edwardsville.
 He broke the OVC record for most consecutive free throws made in a game, and he became the tenth player in Murray State history to record a 40-point game.
 Morant also became the first NCAA Division I men's player in 20 years to tally at least 40 points, 10 assists, and 5 steals in a single game.
 On February 2, Morant collected 28 points and 7 assists in a 67–63 win over Tennessee Tech.
 He broke the school single-season assist record of 212 set by Chad Townsend in the 1996–97 season.
 After posting 25 points, 8 rebounds, and 14 assists in a 102–70 victory over Eastern Kentucky, Morant became the 46th Murray State player with 1,000 career points and eclipsed the OVC record for single-season assists previously held for 32 years by Duane Washington of Middle Tennessee.